MauriceJarck/ithilfe/README.md

   ```
   scroll down to find artifacts

-## generate latest docmentation as html
+## generate latest documentation as html

   cd into ithilfe/docs